 Wednesday's game was the first of the two matchups of the state's final four unbeaten teams.
 From the opening puck drop it felt like Park City's previous games.
 The Miners aggressively forechecked and cycled the puck down low in the Judge zone.

 Park City dominated the first period, outshooting Judge 12-3 and scoring on a typical play by the number one line of center Harry Hanskat, and wings TJ Mayo and Casey Sederman.
 The three jockeyed back and forth with the puck on the end boards behind the Bulldog net.
-Then when the moment was right, Hanskat passed it from behind the net to Sederman in front, who slid it home five-hole with 4:55 left in the first.
-The period ended 1-0, although with Park City's domination it could have been 3-0 or 4-0.

 From there on, a combination of sluggish play and ill-advised penalties let Judge back into the game.